deepakajaylinux/kevellphara/docs/source/phpunit_pttest.rst

 Synopsis
 ----------

 Phpunit is a unit testing framework for the PHP programming language in tesingkamen.
-It is an instance of the architecture for unit testing frameworks that originated with initializes php test suite and became popular with testingkamen.
+It is an instance of the architecture for unit testing frameworks that originated with initializes php test suite and became popular with pttest.

 It functions in two ways.
 They are init and execute.
 It is valuable to work with Ubuntu and centos.

 Help command
 ---------------

 The help command leads the users regarding the purpose and as well as about the options that are included in the Phpunit modules.
-The help command lists out the alternative parameters of Phpunit under Testingkamen module.
+The help command lists out the alternative parameters of Phpunit under pttest module.
 It also describes the syntax for initializing the user’s machine.
 The help command for phpunit is shown below.

 .. code-block:: bash

-		testingkamen phpunit help
+		pttest phpunit help

 The syntax for the help command non case sensitive which adds an advantage for this module.
 The following screenshot visualize the user about the help command under system detection.

 .. code-block:: bash

- kevells@corp:/# testingkamen PHPUnit help
+ kevell@corp:/# pttest PHPUnit help
  ******************************